xonsh/xonsh/docs/tutorial_completers.rst

 =========================

-A list of the active completers can be viewed by running the ``list-completers`` command.
+A list of the active completers can be viewed by running the ``completer list`` command.
 This command will display names and descriptions of the currently-active completers, in the order in which they will be checked.